microsoft/finops-toolkit/docs/_docs/framework/capabilities/optimize/architecting.md

 ---

 <a name="definition"></a>
-**The Architecting for Cloud capability involves designing and implementing cloud infrastructure and applications in a manner that optimizes cost, performance, scalability, and reliability while aligning with business objectives.**
+**Architecting for the cloud involves designing and implementing cloud infrastructure and applications in a manner that optimizes cost, performance, scalability, and reliability while aligning with business objectives.**
 {: .fs-6 .fw-300 }

 This capability encompasses the architectural decisions and best practices aimed at maximizing the value derived from cloud investments while minimizing unnecessary expenditure.